 Neither web DDs should work for peanuts nor businesses should be taken advantage of and overpay for crap.
 The fair price works both ways.

-Even though the concept of the fair price is always subject to the specific situation and subjective interpretation, the underlying principles remain the same:
+Even though the concept of a fair price is always subject to a specific situation and subjective interpretation, the underlying principles remain the same.

 - Hiring someone to do the job should cost you less than doing it yourself.